Buying a house out of state & closing remotely: is it possible?

 3. Get your lender and title company on board early

-When you are looking for a lender, tell them immediately that you are doing a remote closing.
+When you are looking for a lender, tell them immediately that you are planning on doing a remote closing.
 Same with the title company.
-This is relevant even if you are going to be out of the area for closing.

 Some buyers start the process of buying by finding the home, but are then out of state for settlement.

 This still counts as a remote or “mail away” closing so you will need lender approval if you have a loan.

 The lender may also approve e-notary signing as tech improves.
 But you will want to ask your agent what title company might offer it.